Latest update: 2023-10-01

 On this page, we’ll share (and continually update) our accumulated knowledge of Rietvlei Dam, our second happy place.

-Rietvlei Dam has a deserved reputation of being very tough.
+Rietvlei Dam has a deserved reputation for being very tough.
 Especially for carp.
 We’ve blanked many many times but even though this was frustrating at times it turned out being a blessing in disguise.
 It made much better anglers of us by forcing us to try all kinds of different strategies.
 Here’s what we’ve learned so far.

 Bass fishing at Rietvlei Dam can be mind-blowing one day and dead the next.
 No one can tell us why.
 We looked at the weather conditions, water temp, air pressure, full moon etc., but nothing has explained this to us.
 We just take a chance each time, drive out there and hope for the best.
 But we are rewarded more often than not.
 Here’s a couple of bass caught over the years.

 My previous pb (and Martin’s current pb) were both caught at Rietvlei in the last couple of years.
 Here’s my 3.2kg I caught way back in 2015.